- Producer of such popular television programs as All in the Family and Maude

-In March 2008 the Campaign for America’s Future presented Lear with its Lifetime Leadership Award, recognizing him for “his work as both a groundbreaking television producer and an outspoken progressive activist and benefactor”; for “fighting the rising influence of the religious right in American politics”; and for having created People for the American Way, “an organization that has been a staunch critic of the right and a fierce defender of the principle that progressive Americans must have their faith and their patriotism acknowledged and respected.”
+In March 2008 the Campaign for America’s Future presented Lear with its Lifetime Leadership Award, recognizing him for: (a) “his work as both a groundbreaking television producer and an outspoken progressive activist and benefactor,” and (b) creating PFAW to “figh[t] the rising influence of the religious right in American politics.”
 In his acceptance speech, Lear lamented that the U.S. was being controlled by “the neocons, theocons, and big business—a threesome to end all threesomes.”

 In June 2009 Lear co-chaired a Campaign for America’s Future “awards gala” honoring a number of “progressive champions.”